August -September 2026

 That’s what Raja wants us to remember.

-Performance on September 26th at 2:00 pm at SUSD Auditorium!
+Performances on September 25th at 6:00 pm and September 26th at 2:00 pm at SUSD Auditorium!

 Admittance to this intensive workshop series will be audition based.